jnsereko/jnsereko/README.md

 # Welcome to My GitHub Profile! 🌟

 ## Introduction 👋
 Hello, fellow developers!
 I'm thrilled to have you here on my GitHub profile.
-I am a professional web developer with a strong focus on Java ☕, JavaScript 🌐, and Python 🐍, Web Apss, AI and MAchine learning
+I am a professional web developer with a strong focus on Java ☕, JavaScript 🌐, and Python 🐍, Web Apss and AI
 - 🔭 I like contribution to open source
 - 🌱 I’m currently learning AI models
 - 🤔 I’m looking for help with UI/UX 😆